-After breakfast, we check out of our hotel and board Volkswagen convertibles—a Balinese vintage car favorite—for a scenic ride to the village of Jatiluwih, with a stop at a local market along the way.
+After breakfast, we take a scenic ride to the village of Jatiluwih, with a stop at a local market along the way.
 Each vehicle holds three passengers plus the driver.
 Jatiluwih’s rice fields have been designated a UNESCO World Heritage Site because they exemplify the traditional Balinese community irrigation system known as subak.
 We walk among the dikes and rice paddies to take a close look at whatever activity is taking place, from planting to harvesting, depending on the season.

-We continue in the convertibles through agricultural countryside to Ulun Danu Bratan, a 17th-century island temple that appears to float over Lake Bratan.
+We continue through agricultural countryside to Ulun Danu Bratan, a 17th-century island temple that appears to float over Lake Bratan.
 Balinese Hinduism is sometimes known as the “religion of the holy water” for the important role that water plays in rituals and livelihoods, and this temple is dedicated to the goddess of the lake, Dewi Danu, with its pagodas actually resting on small islands.

-We’ll switch from the convertibles to our motorcoach to head for lunch at a local restaurant, then go to Undiksha University to meet a professor and local students.
-We then continue on to Lovina, on Bali's northern shore.
+We’ll go to lunch at a local restaurant, then go to Undiksha University to meet a professor and local students.
+We then continue on to Lovina, on Bali's north shore.
 Lined with black, volcanic-sand beaches and fishing villages, northern Bali maintains a quieter pace than the areas to the south.
 You'll have some free time before we gather again for a brief ride to the main road for an orientation walk.
 Dinner will follow at a Lovina restaurant.